10 Ways to Save the Bees

 1. Plant a Bee Garden

 One of the largest threats to bees is a lack of safe habitat where they can build homes and find a variety of nutritious food sources.
-By planting a bee garden, you can create a habitat corridor with plants that are rich in pollen and nectar.
-You don’t need a ton of space to grow bee-friendly plants — gardens can be established across yards and in window boxes, flower pots, and planters.
-You can also get involved with local organizations and governments to find opportunities to enrich public and shared spaces.
+By planting a bee garden, you can create a safe haven for bees with pollen- and nectar-rich flowers by planting a range of shapes, sizes, colors, and bloom times.
+You don’t need a ton of space to grow bee-friendly plants — gardens can be established across yards and in window boxes, flower pots, and mixed into vegetable gardens.
+Seek out locally native plants as often as possible as many bee species have coevolved to feed exclusively on native flowers and need them to survive.

 2. Go Chemical-Free for Bees